This 'n' That

 Epilogue

 April 30, 1975.
 Wednesday.
-Edie laid in her bed, silently sobbing.
+Edie lay in her bed, silently sobbing.
 Richard, her husband, was in the kitchen brewing coffee and preparing breakfast.
 Simultaneously, he watched a newscast on a portable television about the fall of Saigon, Vietnam.
 The television’s volume was loud enough for Edie to hear in the bedroom.

 “A North Vietnamese tank broke the gate of the President’s Palace in Saigon....The people here were herded into groups.
 All they could take was hand luggage.
 Fifty at a time.
 They took off for the carriers, waiting in the South China sea…” Speaking over the television’s volume, Richard called out to Edie.
 “Coffee’s ready, honey!”